HomeSpan/HomeSpan/docs/README.md

   * Characteristic values can be automatically saved in non-volatile storage for retention in the event of a power loss.
 When power is restored your Accessories will automatically revert to their most recent state!
   * The HomeSpan CLI can now be customized — extend the CLI with your own functions and commands!
   * Enable the automatic launch of HomeSpan's WiFi Access Point upon start-up whenever WiFi Credentials are not found.
+  * For advanced users: create your own custom WiFi Access Point and set your WiFi Credentials programmatically.

 See [Releases](https://github.com/HomeSpan/HomeSpan/releases) for details on all changes included in this update.